 4. What makes your product unique or special?

 5. How does your product compare to competing products (quality, materials, etc.)?

 6. What stage of the product life cycle is your product currently in (introduction, growth, maturity, decline)?
 Is it likely to remain in this stage over the next three years?

 7. Is demand for your product seasonal, or do people buy it year-round?
 If seasonal, explain.

 8. Will you make the product yourself, buy it wholesale or have someone else make it?
 Will you make products for inventory or per order? -OR- How will you deliver your service?
 Will you do all the work yourself, or assign some of it to employees or subcontractors?

 9. What enhancements, warranties or customer service features will you offer along with your product?
 How do they distinguish you from your competitors?

-10 .
-[For services only] Can you deliver on your promises to your customers?
+10. [For services only] Can you deliver on your promises to your customers?
 Are your qualifications and skills equal to, or better than, those of your competition?
-Explain. quamications and skins equal to, of better than, those of your competition: Explain.
+Explain.

 11. List any intellectual property rights (patents, trademarks, copyrights) that add value to your product.

-12 Will you offer other products or services?
+12. Will you offer other products or services?
 If so, when?
 What are they?